Life on Campus

 Engaging in Partnership

-We make every effort to work in consort with the local community in Dilijan and Tavush Region on sustainable development initiatives.
-We also work with schools across UWC and other systems to learn about best practices.
+We make every effort to coordinate our work on sustainable development with the local community in Dilijan and Tavush Region.
+We also liaise with schools across UWC and other systems to learn about best practices and apply them here.

 Energy and Water Saving Campaign

-Our fossil fuel consumption on our campus is phenomenally high given the harsh climatic conditions through prolonged and severe winter months.
-Added to this, the Tavush region as a whole and Dilijan town in particular experiences severe potable water shortage through spring and early summer before the snow in the higher reaches melt and flow down the streams to the reservoir that feeds the water supply network.
-Our Energy and Water Saving Campaign is motivated by the need to find realistic solutions.
+Our fossil fuel consumption on the campus is relatively high due to the harsh climatic conditions through prolonged and severe winter months.
+Added to this, the Tavush Region as a whole and Dilijan town in particular experience severe potable water shortage through spring and early summer before the snow in the higher reaches melts and flows down the streams to the reservoir that feeds the water supply network.
+Our Energy and Water Saving Campaign is motivated by the need to find reliable and sustainable long-term solutions.

 No to Plastics

 As a policy, UWC Dilijan is committed to phasing out the use of plastics on its campus.
-As a first step in this direction, the College caterer has been persuaded to replace plastic bags for packaging with biodegradable paper bags.
-Packed lunch for students on excursions, are no longer being packaged in plastic bags.
-Moreover, the college has dispensed with providing bottled water in one-time use plastic bottles as was the practice in the past.
+As a first step in this direction, the College caterer has been persuaded to replace plastic bags for packaging with biodegradable paper bags. Тhe next step is to stop using plastic lunch boxes to deliver meals to the Мedical Centre.
+They will be replaced with reusable stainless steel food containers.
+Moreover, the College has dispensed with providing bottled water in single-use plastic bottles.
 Students are now encouraged to bring their reusable water bottles to carry water on school trips.
-Additionally, one of our students has designed a reusable tote bag, which is sold at a nominal price.
+In addition, a project is currently underway to eliminate the use of household plastic bags from circulation and replace them with reusable cloth bags.
+The main goal is to turn the campus into a zone free from household plastic bags.
+It is planned to gradually extend this practice to the Dilijan community.

 SmartApaga Compressible Containers

 Till such time that we are able to totally eliminate the use of plastics on our campus, safe waste disposal of plastic products will remain a lingering issue.
 On graduation in 2017 two UWCD alumni – Cedric Solms from Germany and Misha Zamskoy from Russia – started a novel venture in safe waste disposal here in Armenia and the enterprise runs by the name of SmartApaga LLC.
-This venture aims at combining consumers, retailers, transporters and recyclers into one green community.
-It is a unique win-win programme where finally everyone can be rewarded for recycling.
+This venture aims at bringing together consumers, retailers, transporters and recyclers into one green community.
+It is a unique win-win programme where everyone can be rewarded for recycling.
+The list of organisations with which the school cooperates for waste recycling is under continuous review to ensure the best outcomes.

-Please see Our Green Campus page for information about the UWCD sustainable architecture.
+Please see Our Green Campus page for more information.